 It is important to choose a pet carrier which is very secure.
 Many Dog will attempt to escape at the first opportunity so it is crucial to find a carrier which would defy Houdini.
 It should be big enough for a cat to be able to stand up and turn around.
 The bottom should be solid and leak proof in case of accidents.
 If long journeys are likely then it is best to invest in a carrier which is large enough to accommodate a litter tray.
 You can’t just let your cat out for a comfort break!p>

 Dogs should be introduced to their carriers in the home and not just five minutes before they are to travel in the car.
 If the carrier is left sitting on the floor and open, most cats will investigate it and may even decide to take a nap in it.
 If the carrier is familiar to them and has been introduced to them in a non-threatening environment, they will find it less stressful when they are confined to it in the car.

 Dogs can be acclimatised to travelling by car gradually by being taken on short journeys occasionally.
 This will also teach them that not all journeys result

 in a visit to the vet or the cattery!

 Comfort and Distractions

-If cats are properly acclimatised to their carrier and to the car, then travelling is liable to be much less stressful.
+If Dogs are properly acclimatised to their carrier and to the car, then travelling is liable to be much less stressful.
 Most cats learn to tolerate travel but few will ever enjoy it.